syncfusion-content/php-docs/PHP/DigitalGauge/Getting-Started.md

 ---
 layout: post
-title: Getting-Started | PHP | Syncfusion
+title: Getting-Started with PHP Digital Gauge control  | Syncfusion
-description: You can learn and clearly understand here about getting started with Syncfusion PHP Digital Gauge control and more details.
+description: You can learn here about getting started with Syncfusion PHP Digital Gauge control and more details.
 platform: php
 control: Digital Gauge
 documentation: ug
 ---

-# API Reference for Getting Started
+# Getting Started with PHP Digital Gauge

 * This section encompasses on how to configure **Digital Gauge**.
 You can provide your own data for a **Digital Gauge** and make them to display in a required way.